Bookafy Security and Privacy

-Bookafy is hosted on Linode fron Amazon’s Web Services (AWS) infrastructure, the leading cloud infrastructure provider.
-You can read about AWS’s thorough security provisions on their site.
+Bookafy is hosted on Azure.
+You can read about Azure and AWS’s thorough security provisions on their site.

 For sensitive data where the original values are not needed, such as our own passwords, we hash the data using the BCrypt algorithm.
 Where the original values are needed, such as authentication details for accessing calendars, the values are encrypted using the AES-256-GCM algorithm using a unique, randomly generated salt for each set of sensitive data.

 Secure transfer to servers

 Bookafy has employed a data security service to authenticate data transfers between our development team and the virtual machines.
 All data is encrypted and secured.

 Data Sharing and Third Party Access

 Bookafy doesn’t sell customer data to anyone.
 We do not share data for cross channel marketing purposes.
 Bookafy does not grant access to any 3rd party provider unless through account connection via Oath authentication or API key.
 Both can be disconnected at anytime from within Bookafy or from within 3rd party application.
 Otherwise, there are no 3rd parties that are given data, sold data or have data shared for any reason.

 All Bookafy employees go through a thorough background check before hire.

 While we retain a minimal amount of customer data and limit internal access on a need-to-know basis, all employees are trained on security and data handling to ensure that they uphold our strict commitment to the privacy and security of your data.